 Garmin’s latest running watch, the Garmin Forerunner 55, comes packed with lots of new features.
-Many of which are only found on more expensive running watches.
-Until now.
+Many of which were previously only found on more expensive running watches.

-In this detailed review, I look at all the new features and share my experience with its accuracy and performance.
+In this detailed review, I look at all the new features and share my experience with their accuracy and performance.

 Who is the Garmin 55 for?

-The Garmin Forerunner 55 is aimed at runners who require basic features like built-in gps tracking, distance and pace tracking, but also some nice to have features like incident detection, training suggestions, recovery advisor, and heart rate tracking but don't need advanced features typically found in the more expensive Garmin 245, Garmin 745, Garmin 945 or Fenix models.
-Additionally, the Garmin 55 make a great fitness watch that comes with fitness tracking, sleep tracking, calorie tracking, respiration rate and stress tracking.
+The Garmin Forerunner 55 is aimed at runners who would like basic features like built-in GPS tracking, distance, and pace tracking, but also some nice to have features like incident detection, training suggestions, recovery advisor, and heart rate tracking.
+Additionally, the Garmin 55 makes a great fitness watch that comes with fitness tracking, sleep tracking, calorie tracking, respiration rate, and stress tracking features.

 The Garmin 55 is the perfect running watch for most runners.
 Let’s be real.
-Unless you are a data-nerd, or a triathlete who needs more swim and bike features, most features found in more expensive models are simply nice to have features, not something you need.
+Unless you are a data-nerd or a triathlete who needs more swim and bike features, most features found in more expensive models are simply luxury features, not something you need.

-My theory is that the increase in features and much improved battery life was due to the fact that the COROS Pace 2, the main competitor to the Garmin forerunner series, is a very strong alternative running watch to consider.
-I do not own a COROS, but have heard nothing but great things about them.
+My theory is that the increase in features and much-improved battery life was because the COROS Pace 2, the main competitor to the Garmin forerunner series, is a solid alternative running watch to consider.
+I do not own a COROS but have heard nothing but great things about them.

 - Easy-to-use running watch monitors heart rate (this is not a medical device) at the wrist and uses GPS to track how far, how fast and where you’ve run.Control Method:Application.Special Feature:Bluetooth.

 - Plan your race day strategy with the PacePro feature (not compatible with on-device courses), which offers GPS-based pace guidance for a selected course or distance